 d) An opposing Priming Stance motivates splitting.

 This important concept can be counterintuitive.
-For a long time, I felt frightened to split my back men if my opponent opened with a natural point-making number.
+For a long time, I felt frightened to split my back checkers if my opponent opened with a natural point-making number.
 But that's exactly wrong.
 With only 8 checkers in the attack zone, your opponent doesn't have enough material to blitz effectively.
-But he's already made progress priming you, so you need to get those checkers moving right away (Position #11).
-Even if he doesn't make a new point on the opener, when your opponent is able to bring builders safely into his outfield (Position #12), or to slot his 5-point without being hit, you should generally regard him as posing a priming threat and look to split.
+But they've already made progress priming you, so you need to get those checkers moving immediately (Position #11).
+Even if they don't make a new point on the opener, if your opponent can bring builders safely into his outfield (Position #12), or to slot their 5-point without being hit, you should generally regard the position as a priming threat and look to split.

-Note however that making his 2-point does not place your opponent in a priming stance, because it undercuts the blocking potential of the 8-point (the two points are not part of the same 6prime).
-Since his priming potential is actually weakened, he will be much more eager to attack your split checkers.
+Note, however that making the 2-point does not place your opponent in a priming stance because it undercuts the blocking potential of the 8-point (the two points are not part of the same 6prime).
+Since their priming potential is actually weakened, they will be much more eager to attack your split checkers.